kariudo/gopushbullet/README.md

 A complete go package for interacting with the fantastic Pushbullet service.

 ## Status
-primary feature development still in progress...
+primary feature development still in progress, see below for current status:

 ### Done :
 * Get User